-Who will operate Pensacola Bay Cruises ?
+Who operates Pensacola Bay Cruises?

 On March 5, 2019, the National Park Service and HMS Ferries, Inc. signed a 10-year concessions contract for the operation of Pensacola Bay Cruises.

-Where will the Pensacola Bay Cruises operate?
+Where does Pensacola Bay Cruises operate?

 How long is the ride to each landing location?